meteor/galaxy-docs/content/deploy-troubleshooting.md

 Memory issues are frequently indicated in your logs.
 The log message `The container has run out of memory.
 A new container will be started to replace it.` means that the container running your application tried to get more memory than was allocated to it.
 Containers in this state are automatically killed.

+If you continue to run your app as is, the only way to prevent it from dying is to allocate resources with more than enough memory.
+A working solution may include more containers, bigger containers, or both.

 You can see memory utilization in the [container view](/containers.html) of your app.
 If you see memory spiking to 90% or more, that is almost certainly the problem.

-If your container is running out of memory, you may need to [scale up](/scaling.html) to fix this.
-You can always scale back down after refactoring your app to consume less memory.
-If you continue to run your app as is, the only way to prevent it from dying is to allocate resources with more than enough memory.
-A working solution may include more containers, bigger containers, or both.
+Your app may be experiencing memory issues even if your metrics never reach this level, if your container is running out of memory and crashing before our metrics can register the increase.

 You can also use npm modules to profile your memory usage and pinpoint erratic memory usage.
 The <a href="https://www.npmjs.com/package/heapdump">heapdump</a> npm module is one such module, though you'll need to transfer the file it creates to a place like S3 for download and closer examination.
 Another such module is <a href="https://www.npmjs.com/package/memwatch-next">memwatch-next</a>.

-While Galaxy does not officially support the use of specific third-party modules, the community has found these memory-profiling npm modules to be helpful, though you may prefer to use others.
-Check the <a href="https://github.com/">GitHub page</a> of your module for more information.
+While Galaxy does not officially support specific third-party modules, the community has found the use of modules of this type to be helpful.

+In the short term, you may need to [scale up](/scaling.html).
+You can always scale back down after refactoring your app to consume less memory.

 <h2 id="else">If none of the above worked</h2>